LupoA/lsdensities/doc/source/Introduction.rst

                                     # on the lattice having open
                                     # or periodic boundary conditions in time
     parameters.sigma = 0.25  # smearing radius in given energy units
+    parameters.prec = 128 # working precision, in this 128 decimal digits

 Some inputs are dimensionful quantities, and the user should take care of using them consistently (e.g. everything is expressed in GeV).
 Once the desired attributed for the :ref:`Inputs <Inputs-label>` object are specify, a function needs to called in order to fill some internal attributed based on the values provided.